luisfortizvelasquezsr27-prog/Poverty-Thresholds-and-Violent-Crime-Evidence-of-Nonlinear-Socioeconomic-Distress-across-the-U.S/README.md

   </tr>
 </table>

-This project investigates whether the two most correlated variables with crime, ooverty and unemployment, influence violent crime at a constant rate across U.S. counties or whether threshold effects arise when communities reach sufficiently high levels of socioeconomic distress.
+This project investigates whether the two most correlated variables with crime, poverty and unemployment, influence violent crime at a constant rate across U.S. counties or whether threshold effects arise when communities reach sufficiently high levels of socioeconomic distress.

 For this purpose, I use county-level crime data and socioeconomic indicators from the American Community Survey (ACS), and then compare traditional econometric models with machine learning approaches to identify nonlinear relationships and potential tipping points.